-Lorraine began her diverse dance training at age 7 with the Doris Russell School of Performing Arts.
+Lorraine Casablanca began her diverse dance training at age seven with the Doris Russell School of Performing Arts.
 There she had the great opportunity to study with Doris Russell herself, one of the original Rockettes to perform in New York City.
 She continued her studies under the direction of Magdalena Maury at The Studio – Home of The Georgia Youth Ballet Company, of which she was a founding member.
-There she studied with prestigious teachers such as Jonsie Pollock, Finis Jung, Tom Clower, Julianne Kepley, Carol Szkutek, Ellie Lazar and Alicia Alonso.
+Here she studied with prestigious teachers such as Jonsie Pollock, Finis Jung, Tom Clower, Julianne Kepley, Carol Szkutek, Ellie Lazar and Alicia Alonso.
 Lorraine also spent many summers at ballet intensives such as Ballet Magnificat! and Fort Lauderdale Ballet Classique, under the direction of nationally recognized

-For 9 years, Lorraine taught ballet, modern and jazz with the Classical Dance Theatre, under the direction of Yasmin Hassaan.
+For nine years, Lorraine taught ballet, modern and jazz with the Classical Dance Theatre, under the direction of Yasmin Hassaan.
 There she was also a principle dancer with the Southeastern Ballet Company, a professional company